nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 1. **Firestore Rules**: Ensure users can only access their own receipts
 2. **Secure Deletion**: Properly handle account and data deletion
+   - Implement soft deletion with delayed hard deletion (mark records as deleted, then purge after 30 days)
+   - Create a comprehensive deletion workflow that removes all user data across all collections
+   - Ensure deletion of associated storage assets (receipt images, thumbnails)
+   - Maintain audit logs of deletion requests separate from user data
+   - Implement cascading deletion for all related documents and subcollections
+   - Provide users with data export option before final deletion
+   - Ensure deletion complies with data protection regulations (GDPR, CCPA)
+   - Use atomic operations for deletion to prevent partial deletions
 3. **Authentication**: Maintain secure auth flow in Settings section
 4. **Data Validation**:
    - Validate that people listed in shared items' "people" field exist in the receipt's people list